TIBCOSoftware/snappydata/docs/reference/sql_reference/sessions.md

 # SESSIONS

-A RowStore virtual table that stores details about active sessions with the distributed system.
+A SnappyData virtual table that stores details about active sessions with the distributed system.